 Less ice means that marine species once separated by the North American continent are now able to cross from ocean to ocean with greater ease.

 In 2010, two gray whales—native to the Pacific Ocean—were spotted in the Atlantic Ocean for the first time in more than 200 years.
-Experts think the Pacific whales may have made their way through the open waters of the Northwest Passage and into the Atlantic.
+Experts think the Pacific whales may have made their way through the open waters of the Northwest Passage and the Arctic Ocean into the Atlantic.

 Increased access to the route has stirred up a decades-old debate over who controls the Arctic waters.
 Canada claims parts of the passage as its own territorial waters, while the U.S. calls the Northwest Passage international waters.